bhomnick/factom-docker/README.md

   factomdata:
 ```

-If you're on Mac you may need to add a localhost entry under the `factom-sandbox` service:
+If you're on Docker for Mac or another VM you may need to add a localhost entry under the `factom-sandbox` service for whatever your local gateway IP is.
+For Mac this is:

 ```yml
 extra_hosts: